 Genevieve regularly receives instructions to defend persons who face criminal allegations arising in the workplace.

-- R v P (2017): Currently representing a prison guard accused of misconduct in a public office
+- R v P (2017): Successfully represented a prison guard accused of misconduct in a public office: submission of no case to answer successful.

-- R v W (2017): Currently representing a teacher accused of sexually assaulting another teacher
+- R v W (2017): Successfully defended a teacher accused of sexually assaulting another teacher.

-- R v M (2017): Represented a carer who was accused of abusing a care home resident who suffered from advanced Alzheimer’s.
-A limited basis of plea was accepted: community order imposed.
+- R v F (2017): Defended a carer who was accused of assaulting and neglecting residents at a care home who were suffering from dementia, pleaded on the first day of trial: community order.

 Professional Disciplinary & Regulatory

-Since joining the Bar, Genevieve has dealt with various Fraud Act offences including benefit fraud, tax fraud, immigration fraud and cases involving a high degree breach of trust.
+Prior to joining the Bar, Genevieve worked on large scale fraud cases including a £5m pension fraud and what was, at the time, the biggest insider dealing case prosecuted by the FCA.
+Since joining the Bar, Genevieve has dealt with various fraud cases including conspiracy to cheat the revenue, large scale benefit fraud, conspiracy to defraud including “boiler room” frauds, and immigration fraud.
 She was also seconded to Peters and Peters where she worked on a high profile SFO investigation involving several Barclays employees being charged with conspiracy to commit fraud, and numerous cases involving money laundering, corruption and fraud.

-- R v K (2017): Currently defending an Insolvency Service prosecution of defrauding PayPoint and Lloyds Bank of over £100k.
+- R v K (2017): Defended an Insolvency Service prosecution relating to a fraud against PayPoint and Lloyds Bank where the value was over £100k.
+Guilty plea to alternative charges accepted on the first day of trial: suspended sentence.

 - R v P (2017): Defending seven counts of fraud.
 The trial involved a number of experts.